CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

   - [ ] DEAD: Agent with effect works on another abnormality.
   - [ ] NOT dead: Agent with effect works on Laetitia.
 - [ ] Happy Teddy Bear
-  - [ ] DEAD: Same agent works on Happy Teddy Bear twice in a row.
+  - [ ] DEAD: The same agent works on Happy Teddy Bear twice in a row.
   - [ ] NOT dead: Different agent works on Happy Teddy Bear.
 - [ ] Nothing There
-  - [ ] DEAD: Agent has Fortitude below four while Nothing There is disguised.
+  - [ ] DEAD: Agent has Fortitude below four while "Nothing There" is disguised.
-  - [ ] NOT dead: Agent has Fortitude below four while Nothing There is not disguised.
+  - [ ] NOT dead: Agent has Fortitude below four while "Nothing There" is not disguised.
   - [ ] NOT dead: Agent has Fortitude above three while Nothing There is disguised.
 - [ ] Parasite Tree
-  - [ ] DEAD: Agent does not have effect and Parasite Tree has four flowers.
+  - [ ] DEAD: Agent doesn't have the effect and Parasite Tree has four flowers.
-  - [ ] NOT dead: Agent has effect and Parasite Tree has four flowers.
+  - [ ] NOT dead: Agent has the effect and Parasite Tree has four flowers.
-  - [ ] NOT dead: Agent does not have effect and Parasite Tree has flowers below four.
+  - [ ] NOT dead: Agent doesn't have the effect, and Parasite Tree has flowers below four.
 - [ ] Red Shoes
   - [ ] DEAD: Agent has Temperance below three.
   - [ ] NOT dead: Agent has Temperance above two.